telerik/kendo-ui-core/docs/intro/widget-basics/create-custom-kendo-widget.md

 In this example, notice:

 1. The entire thing is wrapped in a self-executing anonymous function, so as to protect the global namespace. jQuery is passed in as a reference to make sure `$` is jQuery.

-2. The widget itself extends the base widget class, so it is given the uppercase name of `MyWidget`&mdash;or whatever the name of your widget is for that matter.
+2. The widget itself extends the base widget class so it is given the uppercase name of `MyWidget`&mdash;or whatever the name of your widget is for that matter.
 This is generally considered a best practice when naming classes in JavaScript as opposed to regular objects.

-## Add Initialization Method
+## Add Initialization Methods

 You need to provide an `init` method for your widget.
 This method is called by the framework when the widget is initialized.
 This `init` function takes two parameters.
 The first one is the element on which you are initializing the widget.
 The second one is a set of options that you are going to specify shortly.
 These will be configuration values.